eCustom-Solutions/notion-nextup/src/webhook/README.md

 ## Notes

 - Production should run as non-root `appuser` with Linux `cap_net_bind_service` for port 443.
-- The scheduler for all-users FCFS processing (3 rps global cap) will attach here later; servers will delegate to a scheduler route instead of directly invoking the pipeline.
+- The servers now delegate to the Scheduler for all-users FCFS processing (3 rps global cap).
+All Notion calls are throttled centrally.